 Invasive Plant Eradication Experiment

-CRWP and biologists from the Chugach National Forest will also set up an experiment to test treatments for eradicating Reed Canarygrass currently growing in the pond.
+CRWP and biologists from the Chugach National Forest have also set up an experiment to test treatments for eradicating Reed Canarygrass currently growing in the pond.
 This highly invasive plant has taken over stream channels in the Pacific Northwest, and it is our hope to identify an effective means for eradicating the plant so we can reduce the impact it has on local aquatic ecosystems, in particular the wetlands of the Copper River Delta.

 Construction of Native Plant Filter